 What is Sabudana?

 This is truly my favorite time of the year.
 Being a Bengali, Durga Puja is the one celebration that I wait for all year long.
-Although the vibe out here is nothing compared to India, we still get to enjoy a lot and give a feel of the Indian festive traditions to Avyan.

 Being married to a North Indian, we also celebrate Navratri and Diwali in full swing.
 I don’t fast during Navratri and thankfully, my Mother-in-law never even asked me to do that.
 However, I love all kind of fasting food that is prepared during this season.
 Sabudana Khichdi is definitely one of those dishes.